weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

+## 6.4.3
+- Allow to have model class nodes instances be a member some other class, so they a have normal id without colon

 ## 6.4.2
 - Look in all graphs to find membership etc. relations of model classes
 - Reason from the right graph when selecting super classes in the model